Invitation to become a Charter Member

 • Interested in gaining a deeper understanding of the methods, tools, and practices for capturing, transferring, and curating knowledge.

-This eBody of Knowledge is built upon decades of experience in designing, building, testing, deploying, and curating personal and institutional knowledge for organizations of all types and sizes.
+This eBoK is built upon decades of experience in designing, building, testing, deploying, and curating personal and institutional knowledge for organizations of all types and sizes.
 In essence, we’re “eating our own cooking” and sharing our knowledge and experience of what works, what doesn’t work, and why.

 This is NOT an academic monograph.
 We’ve purposefully made it simple and easy to understand, with references to the underlying theory, should you care to explore further.
 Best of all, it’s professionally curated.
 If something changes, we’ll let you know by sending out periodic alerts.
 We’re always on the lookout for new methods and practices, as well as continually sharing new lessons learned from our ongoing work in the field.

-Best of all, we’ve priced this body of knowledge within easy reach, regardless of your position in the organization.
+Best of all, we’ve priced this eBody of Knowledge within easy reach, regardless of your position in the organization.

 The cost of a one-year subscription is only $99, which gives you…